HyeonJun-Ryu/Online-AI-Supervisor/README.md

 NTF - Need To Fix

 * 2020/11/10 - Project OAS Start, Build a based source code(main,py), Apply Webcam(NTF - Can't recognize eyes), Build a code that detect face & eye(eye.py)
+* 2020/11/11 - Enabled always eye tracking, Started work on eyes' area detecting.
+(NFT: It can't recognize  face and eyes well when I wearing a mask.
+And also, it can't find eyes when I wear glasses.)

 ## Reference